pArtheum/Tango_2_dashboard/README.md

 # TBS Tango2 Dashboard
 A simple lua-based dashboard for the TBS Tango2

-# Thank you Farley Farley for the original dashboard !
+# Thank you Farley Farley for the original dashboard and Alexandre Santini for the Tango2 adaptation!